HackYourFuture/Assignments/README.md

   46:10  error  'selectRandomly' is defined but never used  no-unused-vars
 ```

 In this example the error message indicates that a style error was detect in line 46, column 10 of the file `ex3-tellFortune.js`.
 The variable (or function) `selectRandomly` was defined but never used.
-Despite this, your code may still run fine.

 Style errors do not prevent your code from running correctly.
 However, leaving them in is simply a bad practice and is a recipe for trouble in the future when other developers attempt to understand and maintain your code.